mikekeith52/scalecast/README.md

 ['AR1', 'AR2', 'AR3', 'AR4', 'AR12', 'AR24']
 ```

-- the beautiful part of adding AR terms in this framework is that all metrics and forecasts use an iterative process that plugs in forecasted values to future AR terms, making all test set and validation predictions and forecasts dynamic
+- the beautiful part of adding auto-regressive terms in this framework is that all metrics and forecasts use an iterative process that plugs in forecasted values to future terms, making all test set and validation predictions and forecasts dynamic
-- however, doing it this way means lots of loops, which means some models run very slowly
+- however, doing it this way means lots of loops in the evaluation process, which means some models run very slowly
-- add AR terms before differencing (don't worry, they will be differenced as well)
+- add ar/AR terms before differencing (don't worry, they will be differenced as well)
 - don't begin any other regressor names you add with "AR" as it will confuse the forecasts

 ### time trend